tarun-bisht/tarun-bisht.github.io/_posts/2020-05-05-deepdream-using-tensorflow-an-introduction-to-generative-deep-learning.md

 image.save("deep_dream_with_octave.jpg")
 {% endhighlight %}

 ![png](https://storage.googleapis.com/tarun-bisht.appspot.com/blogs/deep_dream_4c563e15f644beece)

 And this time we got some exciting results.

 ## Deep Dreaming using Image Tiling

 As we start processing bigger images we need more RAM to put it into memory for calculating gradients.
 Also we cannot process more octaves using above techniques.

 This issue can be fixed by using image tilings, In this technique we split image into tiles and gradient is calculated for each tile seperately.

 By tiling images into small sizes and processing these tiles solves the issue as we have to process small tiles of image not the entire image.

 While tiling we make sure that it is random else we get seam in our image after processing.

 {% highlight python linenos %}

-# Randomly rolls the image to avoid tiled boundaries.
+# Randomly rolls the image to avoid tiled boundaries

 def random_image_tiling(img, maxdim):
     shift = tf.random.uniform(shape=[2], minval=-maxdim, maxval=maxdim, dtype=tf.int32)
     shift_r,shift_d=shift